-containing sensitive or confidential information was \$158 per record.
-46 Cost components include: (1) detection and escalation; 47 (2) notification; 48 (3) post-breach management and remediation; 49 and (4) lost customers.
-50 These costs correlate to the volume of information breached-the more information lost, the greater the attendant costs.
-51 The costs and risks of a breach vary by industry.
-52 Because of additional privacy and security requirements, heavily regulated industries such as healthcare and finance 53 have information breach costs well above the \$158 per record average.
-54 Organizations operating in the European Union may face similarly heightened information privacy laws, as well as the related heightened risk and costs.
-55
+of a single information breach was roughly \$4 million.
+The average cost paid for each lost or stolen record containing sensitive or confidential information was \$148 per record.
+Cost components include: (i) detection and escalation; (ii) notification; (iii) post data breach response; and (iv) lost business.
+These costs correlate to the volume of information breached-the more information lost, the greater the attendant costs.
+The costs and risks of a breach vary by industry.
+Because of additional privacy and security requirements, heavily regulated industries such as healthcare and finance have information-breached-the strength costs well above the \$148-per-record average.
+In addition, a mega breach or a breach of more than 1 million